raimen-ttv/Automation-Overdrive/README.md

 4. Fill out the dropdowns
    1. Set the first dropdown to "`Overwolf Event`"
    2. Set the second dropdown to "`changes to`"
-   3. Fill in the last text box with the event that you want to handle - i.e. "`assist`"
+   3. Fill in the last text box with the event that you want to handle (i.e. "`assist`")

 Button examples can be downloaded from the [examples](./examples) folder and imported directly into Touch Portal.
 The Apex example button is shown here:

 ![](./assets/plugin_example.jpg)

-### Global events
+### Global Events
 Global events can be triggered regardless of which page your device is currently on, making them particularly useful if you use multiple pages within Touch Portal.
-1. Select "`Events`" from the main-menu (located on the left side of the UI)
+1. Select "`Events`" from the main menu (located on the left side of the UI)
 2. Click "`Add Event...`" at the top
-3. Give your event a name
+3. Name your event
 4. In the "`Event`" dropdown, select "`Plug-in (17) - When Plug-in State changes`"
 5. Fill out the dropdowns
    1. Set the first dropdown to "`Overwolf Event`"
    2. Set the second dropdown to "`changes to`"
-   3. Fill in the last text box with the event that you want to handle - i.e. "`kill`"
+   3. Fill in the last text box with the event that you want to handle (i.e. "`kill`")
 6. Add actions to your flow that will fire when the event is triggered.

-Global events are not able to be imported or exported, but look like this after following the steps above:
+Unfortunately, global events cannot currently be imported nor exported.
+Example from above:

 ![](./assets/global_event_example.jpg)

-## Testing the events
+## Testing Events

-To test the Automation Overdrive events:
+To test the *Automation Overdrive* events:
+1. Import an [example button](./examples) to Touch Portal
+2. Make sure your mobile device is connected and the button is visible on your current page
-1. Launch one of the supported games and toggle the visibility of the app (the default key combination is "`ctrl+shift+[`" ).
+3. Launch a supported game and toggle the app visibility (the default key combination is "`ctrl+shift+[`" ).
-2. If the status light is green, you've connected successfully!
+4. If the status light is green, you've connected successfully!
+If it is not, follow the troubleshooting steps below
-3. Click one of the teal test buttons to send a test event
+5. Click one of the teal test buttons to send a test event
-4. If everything is set up, the button text on your device should have updated to match the button that you clicked, shown below:
+6. The button text on your device should update to match the button that you clicked, shown below:

 ![](./assets/debug.jpg) ![](./assets/button_example_text.jpg)